Food

 Not Sure High Fiber Is Right For Your Pup?

 High-fiber dog food isn’t right for every pup.
-If you are still determining if higher fiber is the right direction for your sweet pup, there are plenty of other options to consider.
-Owners can look for low-carb dog food, human-grade, as well as dog food formulas for overweight and obese dogs, diabetic formulas, freeze-dried foods, and many more.
+If you are still deciding if higher fiber is the right direction for your sweet pup, there are plenty of other options to consider.
+Owners can look for low-carb dog food or human-grade options, dog food formulas for overweight and obese dogs, and diabetic formulas.
 It is best to evaluate your dog’s health situation and know what you are looking for in order to make the best dietary decisions for your pet.
 Always discuss changing a dog’s diet, especially if your dog has any medical conditions or special needs, with your veterinarian or pet nutritionist first.

 Subscribe